OpenPeerPower/OpenPeerPower.github.io/_docs/autostart/systemd.markdown

 A service file is needed to control Open Peer Power with `systemd`.
 The template below should be created using a text editor.
 Note, root permissions via `sudo` will likely be needed.
 The following should be noted to modify the template:

-- `ExecStart` contains the path to `hass` and this may vary.
-Check with `whereis hass` for the location.
+- `ExecStart` contains the path to `opp` and this may vary.
+Check with `whereis opp` for the location.
 - For most systems, the file is `/etc/systemd/system/open-peer-power@YOUR_USER.service` with YOUR_USER replaced by the user account that Open Peer Power will run as (normally `openpeerpower`).
 In particular, this is the case for Ubuntu 16.04.
 - If unfamiliar with command-line text editors, `sudo nano -w [filename]` can be used with `[filename]` replaced with the full path to the file.
 Ex. `sudo nano -w /etc/systemd/system/open-peer-power@YOUR_USER.service`.
 After text entered, press CTRL-X then press Y to save and exit.
 - If you're running Open Peer Power in a Python virtual environment or a Docker container, please skip to the appropriate template listed below.